Griesbacher/check_azure/README.md

 The third one is the key which identifies your azure abo.
 If your on the azure website it is basically everywhere, here is one place to find it: https://blogs.msdn.microsoft.com/mschray/2015/05/13/getting-your-azure-guid-subscription-id/
 The last one also not too hard to find, here is one way to do it: http://merill.net/2015/01/how-to-get-the-azure-ad-tenant-id-without-powershell/

-At last you have to give your new registered application the right to read the data in azure.
+At last you have to give your new registered application the right to read the data in azure, therefore add your application to your resourcegroup as reader this can be done in the accesscontrol.

 Now the hard stuff is over ;)